d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

   happy with any donation (of course that would also enable me to work on your feature requests).
-As soon as I have the opportunity/possibility to find a stable job, I will happily suggest you to transfer or donate to other projects/charity.
+As soon as I have the opportunity/possibility to find a stable job, I will happily suggest you to transfer or donate to other projects/charity instead.

   If you would like to `boost' development of any of my projects, then contribute (code or documentation), or consider more sustainable